June 2, 2020 by Andrew Johnson - 5 Minute Read

 The situation is unambiguous now: on December 20, 2020, the old standards will be withdrawn, and any product covered by the scope of EN 62368-1 (the IEC standard as written into law by EU legislators) must be tested in accordance with that standard.
 Following the EU's announcement, the UL organization in the US confirmed it would move its own Effective Date for UL 62368-1 (the US version of IEC 62368-1) to supersede UL 60950-1 and UL 60065 (previously scheduled for June 20, 2019) to December 20, 2020.

-Therefore, this is the date everything will change.
+Therefore, December 20, 2020 is the date everything will change.
 And as the rule-makers have harmonized across the waters, OEMs get a little more time to put their new testing procedures and documentation in place.
 However, December is quickly approaching and the time to act is now.

 The changeover to 62368-1 has been made necessary by the increasingly blurred distinction between ICT equipment covered by 60950-1, and AV equipment covered by 60065.
 All along, the standards bodies have been clear that 62368-1 is not intended to unify the preceding standards.
 The scope is the same, but the IEC technical committee responsible – TC108 – has used a substantially different standards-making philosophy that aims to create a less prescriptive, more future-proof document that helps create safer products for end users.